Tejas1331/Realtime-Bitcoin-Stream/README.md

 This project is for educational and non-commercial use.
 You are free to fork, learn from, and build upon this for your own research.

 ---

-Would you like me to help create individual README files for each folder as well?